Discretized Gradient Flow for Manifold Learning in the Space of Embeddings: Introduction

 \section{Introduction}

 A common approach in data analysis and machine learning is manifold learning, {\it i.e.}, determining how to approximate a finite set of $\{y_i\}_{i=1}^{L}$ in Euclidean space $\R^N$ by a $k$-dimensional embedded, compact manifold $M$ for some $k\ll N$ \cite{BNS, CSK, DonohoGrimes2003, GFDH, MF, RS2000}.
-The mathematical setup involves the space of smooth embeddings $\calE = {\rm Emb}(M,\mathbb{R}^N)$ considered as an open subset of the infinite dimensional vector space of all maps from $M$ to $\R^N$ with the Banach space topology coming from a high Sobolev norm or the $C^\infty$ Fr\'echet space topology.
+(The definition of embedding is at the end of the Introduction.)
+While classic approaches to non-linear manifold learning include Isometric Mapping (IsoMap), Local-Linear Embeddings (LLE), and Laplacian and Hessian eigenmaps, there is a growing body of work that uses gradient descent of functionals to find manifold representations of high dimensional data.
+This mathematical setup involves the space of smooth embeddings $\calE = {\rm Emb}(M,\mathbb{R}^N)$ considered as an open subset of the infinite dimensional vector space of all maps from $M$ to $\R^N$ with the Banach space topology coming from a high Sobolev norm or the $C^\infty$ Fr\'echet space topology.
 We also have a $C^1$ penalty function $P : \calE \rightarrow \mathbb{R} $ which typically contains a data fitting term and a regularization term, as explained below.
 (In keeping with the literature, we assume that $k$ and the diffeomorphism type of $M$ are given.)
 In theory, finding a global minimum of $P$ via the negative gradient flow of $P$ on $\calE$ gives an optimal embedding, or one that ``best fits" the training set $\{y_i\}$.
+The main result of this paper (Theorem \ref{thm:three}) gives precise bounds on the practical implementation issue of determining how far one can flow in a fixed gradient direction and still have an embedded manifold.

 To avoid overfitting -- or choosing a $\phi$ such that $\phi(M)$ fits the $\{y_i\}$ very closely but performs poorly on new data points -- a penalty function $P$ can penalize $\phi(M)$ both for being too far from $\{y_i\}$ and for ``twisting too much" to fit the data.
 Thus a typical penalty function $P = P_1 + P_2:\calE\to\R$ contains two terms: (i) a data fitting term $P_1(\phi) = \sum_{i=1}^r d^2(\phi(M), y_i),$ where $d(\phi(M), y_i)$ is the Euclidean distance from $y_i$ to the closest point in $\phi(M)$; (ii) a regularization term $P_2$ designed to prevent overfitting, e.g. $P_2(\phi) = \Vert \phi\Vert_s,$ the $s$-Sobolev norm of $\phi$.
 (For overviews of this standard approach, see \cite{Belkin}, \cite{Smola2001}.)
 Gradient descent, {\it i.e.}, moving in the direction of $-\nabla P$ in $\calE$, can find a local or global minimum of $P$, or an optimal manifold to fit $\{y_i\}$.